Key Takeaways

-Chinese etymology is actually easier to grasp than it might first appear.
-Learning the origins of Chinese characters is arguably one of the best ways to gain further mastery of the language.
-Join us as we tackle the meaning of the term “etymology,” its history in the Chinese context, some tips for analyzing characters, and more.
-Climb aboard!
+Chinese etymology is easier to grasp than it might first appear, and learning the origins of Chinese characters is arguably one of the best ways to gain further mastery of the language.

 student and teacher studying chinese